 STEP 2.
-SUBMIT AN EXPRESSION OF INTEREST (EOI) AND GAIN THE SUPPORT OF A PRIMARY SUPERVISOR
+GAIN THE SUPPORT OF A PRIMARY SUPERVISOR AND SUBMIT AN EXPRESSION OF INTEREST (EOI) VIA THE ADMMISSIONS FOR INTERNATIONAL AND RESEARCH WEBSITE

-A potential applicant must firstly establish the support of a School staff member listed on an HDR project/place opportunity outline who is currently offering supervision, interested to be the primary supervisor of your research, and support you to make a pre-application presentation.
+A potential applicant must firstly establish the support of a School staff member listed on an HDR project/ place opportunity outline who is currently offering supervision, interested to be the primary supervisor of your research, and support you to make a pre-application presentation.

-In order to convey your interest, email your expression of interest (EOI) as follows:
+In order to convey your interest, please send an email as follows:

-- (i) Address the email to both the specific staff member advertised as offering primary supervision, and CC the HDR admin team at aud.hdradmin@rmit.edu.au - (ii) If you are interested in applying to our ASIA or EUROPE cohorts, you must also obtain the agreed support of the region's PRS Chair to proceed further. - For Europe, also CC your EOI to PRS Europe Chair (acting) Associate Professor Paul Minifie, paul. minifie@rmit.edu.au - For Asia, also CC your EOI to PRS Asia Chair (acting): Associate Professor Graham Crist, graham. crist@rmit.edu.vn - (iii) Title the email subject heading: 'Higher Degree EOI in . . . (the field and mode of research advertised that you want to pursue)' - (iv) Include a short description of your background, your motivation for undertaking postgraduate research, and your suitability to the HDR place/project of your interest, - (v) Attach a CV, and a concise folio or online link to evidence of your relevant experience and background that conveying your suitability.
+- (i) Address the email to both the specific staff member advertised as offering primary supervision, and CC the HDR admin team at aud.hdradmin@rmit.edu.au - (ii) If you are interested in applying to our ASIA or EUROPE cohorts, you must also obtain the agreed support of the region's PRS Chair to proceed further. - For Europe, also CC your email to PRS Europe Chair (acting) Associate Professor Paul Minifie, paul.minifie@rmit.edu.au - For Asia, also CC your email to PRS Asia Chair (acting): Associate Professor Graham Crist, graham.crist@rmit.edu.au - (iii) Title the email subject heading: 'Higher Degree by Research Enquiry in . . . (the field and mode of research advertised that you want to pursue)' - (iv) Include a short description of your background, your motivation for undertaking postgraduate research, and your suitability to the HDR place/project of your interest, - (v) Formalise your Expression of Interest (EOI) by uploading a CV, a concise folio, transcripts of formal education, a research propoal, evidence of your relevant experience and background that conveying your suitability and other requested documentation (see STEP 3) to the RMIT University Application Services website.